suanthuy/learning-note/16-Git/00-ReadMe-Git.md

 If you were to run `git log` right now, you might wonder where the "testing" branch you just creaed went, as it would not appear in the output.

+To show commit history for the desired branch you have to explicitly specify it; `git log testing`.
+To show all of the branches, add `--all` to your `git log` command.

+That command did two things.
+It moved the `HEAD` pointer back to point to the `master` branch, and it reverted the files in your working directory back to the snapshot that `master` points to.

+It essentially rewinds the work you've done in your `testing` branch so you can go in a different direction.

+Now, you make a few changes and commit again.
+Your project history has diverged.
+You create and switched to a branch, did some work on it, and then switched back to your branch and did other work.
+Both of those changes are isolated in separate branches, you can switch back and forth between the branches and merge them together when you've ready.